Robot-Specific Blocks#

 Gyro#

-detected crash?#
+detected crash#

-True - A crash was detected.
+True — A crash has been detected.

-False - A crash was not detected.
+False — A crash has not been detected.

 <detected crash?>